SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 If you want to move, duplicate or remove one or more blocks that are currently shown on the canvas of the model editor, you first must select the required blocks.

-To select a single block on the canvas, you just need to click the block.
+To select a single block on the canvas, you click the block.
 With a block, the resulting behavior depends on the mouse button that you use:

 -   When you click the block using the left mouse button, the block is selected and the block parameter editor is shown \(see also [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block)\).
 -   When you click the block using the right mouse button, the block is selected only \(the block parameter editor is not shown\).
 This is helpful if the editor would be in the way, for example, when adding a wire to another block.

-To select a single wire, you just need to click the wire \(you can use either mouse button in this case\).
+To select a single wire, just click the wire \(you can use either mouse button in this case\).

 To select several blocks and/or wires at the same time, do one of the following: